Ivo-Balbaert/The_Way_to_Jai/book/21_Memory_Allocators_and_Temporary_Storage.md

 ```

 The program works with four different allocators a-d.
 It allocates 1000 bytes with each of them (ma-md).
 For each allocation, it then queries all allocators to check which allocator owns that allocation.

+Here is how you could write a simple [scratch allocator](https://github.com/onelivesleft/jai-string/tree/main/Scratch) by Iain King, which only ever allocates two pieces of memory: the buffer we are reading from and the buffer we are writing to.
+This could be useful when you want to perform a series of string operations, one after another; for example: replacing HTML character markers with the actual characters.